 Continuing the Journey is not run by any single organisation and continues its journey only because conference participants give the mandate to a planning group to investigate the next stage.
 It is a ‘trans-denominational’ conference, supported by a number of Christian trusts and counselling centres.

 Jane Foley.
-Before becoming a B.A.C.P.
+(Swanwick Liaison) Before becoming a B.A.C.P.
 Registered counsellor Jane has been many things including a cook, a cleaner and a bottle washer !
 Lol !

 Part of Jane’s week is spent volunteering for a Charity – The Turning Point Counselling Service which was set up in 2002 by Christians in her local community of Brighouse, West Yorkshire.
 Jane’s interests are cooking for friends, walking Luna the dog and going to the seaside in “Vinnie” her VW Van with her teenage son Adam.

-Tim Haggis (Worship facilitator) is an anglican priest, now retired after 12 years in parishes and 17 as a schoolchaplain.
+Tim Haggis (Co-chair of the planning group) is an Anglican priest, now retired after 12 years in parishes and 17 as a school chaplain.
 When not looking after the home and family Tim does a day a week as a volunteer at the local nature reserve, reads anything by Terry Pratchett, runs a local wine-tasting group and spends a lot of time cooking.
 He has also been known to preach the occasional sermon.